alptarla/x-documents/README.md

+# X Documents
-# X Documents is basic Google Documents clone app with ReactJs and Fierbase
+X Documents is basic Google Documents clone app with ReactJs and Fierbase